tamirshor7/Latents-Guided-Thermography/README.md

 For each task we compare between 4 cases using an encoder trained on heatmap/grayscale data, and for each of those using a decoder trained on heatmap/grayscale data.
 To train for the classification task:
 <pre>
-  python main_binary.py --gray_encoder <If set, use encoder trained on grayscale data, else heatmap data> --gray_decoder <if set, use decoder trained on grayscale data, else heatmap data> --cfg-path <path to config folder, "./config" by default> --encoder-ckpt-root <path to folder containing the folders dmr_runs and dmr_runs_gray, containing the respective trained encoder checkpoints>
+  python main_binary.py --gray_encoder &lt;If set, use encoder trained on grayscale data, else heatmap data&gt; --gray_decoder &lt;if set, use decoder trained on grayscale data, else heatmap data&gt; --cfg-path &lt;path to config folder, "./config" by default&gt; --encoder-ckpt-root &lt;path to folder containing the folders dmr_runs and dmr_runs_gray, containing the respective trained encoder checkpoints&gt;
 </pre>

 To train the segmentation task:
 <pre>
-  python main_seg.py --gray_encoder <If set, use encoder trained on grayscale data, else heatmap data> --gray_decoder <if set, use decoder trained on grayscale data, else heatmap data> --cfg-path <path to config folder, "./config" by default> --encoder-ckpt-root <path to folder containing the folders dmr_runs and dmr_runs_gray, containing the respective trained encoder checkpoints>
+  python main_seg.py ...
 </pre>
+The arguments are the same as for the main_binary.py script above.
 Note that to train the segmentation task, you'll need some segmentations labels under the path "data/DMR/".
 Our own labels are under this path in this repo ("52_instances_default.json").

 ## Acknowledgements